Center-for-Global-Development/msa-amc-sizing/index.md

 <h2 id="understanding_costs">3.
 Understanding innovation costs and risks</h2>
 <h3 id="key_components">Key components</h3>
-First, we need to understand the costs that firms incur when trying to innovate.
-The higher the cost of innovation, the larger the pull size needs to be in order for firms to find investing in innovation worthwhile .
-Examples of costs worth considering include:
+First, we need to understand the costs and risks that firms incur when trying to innovate.
+The higher the cost of innovation, the larger the pull size needs to be in order for firms to find investing in innovation worthwhile.
+Account for the following elements:

 **i.
 Cost of R&D and commercialization.** This category includes the fixed and marginal costs to a firm to invent, produce, and deliver the desired product.
 Costs associated with identifying promising leads,validating their efficacy, testing their safety, shepherding through regulatory approval, manufacturing, marketing, and distributing the final good all fall under this category.